libp2p/go-libp2p-examples/http-proxy/README.md

 proxy listening on  127.0.0.1:9900
 ```

 As you can see, the proxy prints the listening address `127.0.0.1:9900`.
-You can now use this address as proxy, for example with `curl`:
+You can now use this address as a proxy, for example with `curl`:

 ```
 > curl -x "127.0.0.1:9900" "http://ipfs.io/ipfs/QmfUX75pGRBRDnjeoMkQzuQczuCup2aYbeLxz5NzeSu9G6"